armado11/GeothermalStockModelling/README.md

 # GeothermalStockModelling
 Definition of an Optimized Geothermal Utilization Strategy using Stock Reservoir Modelling as a Foundation

-This model was created by Arkaitz Manterola Donoso for the Master Thesis named 'Sustainable Production Strategy Optimization using Stock Reservoir Modelling for Geothermal Power Plants.
-Case study: Bjarnarflag power station.'
+This model was created by Arkaitz Manterola Donoso for the Master Thesis named 'Optimization of Sustainable Production Strategy for Geothermal Power Plants using Stock Reservoir Modelling'.

 There are two main models to the code.
 A stock model and a production strategy model.